Gubaer/dart-dining-philosophers/README.md

 This repository a couple of solutions for the [dining philosopher problem](http://en.wikipedia.org/wiki/Dining_philosophers_problem).

-The solutions are implemented in [Dart](http://www.dartlang.org) using Dart's _isolates_ for concurrent programming.
+The solutions are implemented in [Dart](http://www.dartlang.org) using Dart's _isolates_, an actor-like facility for concurrent programming.

-The following implementatio is a  "standard solution":
+The following implementation is a  "standard solution":

  * `bin/dinner5.dart` implements a simulation of a philosopher conference using Dijkstra's aproach of [resource ordering] (http://en.wikipedia.org/wiki/Dining_philosophers_problem#Resource_hierarchy_solution).